 - 4. A trial service period may be required for each level of the in-training appointment, or the entire in-training appointment may be designated as the trial service period.
 The Employer will determine the length of the trial service period or periods to be served by an employee in an in-training appointment. - 5.
 If a trial service period is required for each level of the in-training appointment, the employee will attain permanent status upon successful completion of the training program at each level. - 6.
-If the entire in-training program-meaning all levels within the in-training appointment-is designated as a trial service period, the employee will attain permanent status upon successful completion of the training requirements for the entire in-training program.

-E. Other Employment
+If the entire in-training program-meaning all levels within the in-training appointment-is designated as a trial service period, the employee will attain permanent status upon successful completion of the training requirements for the entire in-training program. - E. Non-Permanent Employment [Insert definition or other wording from classified contract.] - F. Other Employment